White House reiterates teacher vaccinations ‘not a prerequisite’ to reopening schools

 “Many schools across the country don’t have the resources to be able to invest in improving facilities and hiring more bus drivers and hiring more temporary teachers so we can have smaller class sizes,” Psaki said.
 “Every school in the country does not have that funding and does not have the resources.
 And we need to, from the federal government, help address that.”

-Republicans have criticized the size of Biden’s covid relief plan, with many questioning the necessity of the money included toward school reopenings in the bill.
+Republicans have criticized the size of Biden’s covid-19 relief plan, with many questioning the necessity of the money included toward school reopenings in the bill.
 On ABC’s “This Week,” Arkansas Gov. Asa Hutchinson (R) said the funds included in the package were “targeted” enough.
 On the same program, former New Jersey governor Chris Christie (R) accused teachers unions — specifically naming the American Federation of Teachers — of derailing Biden’s efforts to reopen schools.

 AFT president Randi Weingarten defended her members Sunday, saying nearly three-quarters of them reported being fearful they would bring the coronavirus home.
 She also agreed that “not every single teacher has to be vaccinated before you open any schools,” but stressed that her members are understandably fearful of the risks.